MasterDevs/TidyJson/README.md

         tidyJson -i myInput.json -f myOutput.json
             Read JSON from the file myInput.Json and write it to the file myOutput.json

+# Using from Vim
+I originally wrote this so I could quickly format JSON within Vim.
+To map TidyJson make sure it is in your path and add the following to your .vimrc:

+    nmap <F-12> :1,$ !
+TidyJson -<cr>:set syntax=javascript<cr>

+Now when you press the F-12 key, it will format the JSON in the current buffer.

 # Credits

-TidyJson uses
+TidyJson uses the following projects:

-* MasterDev's [ChocolateyCoolWhip](https://github.com/MasterDevs/ChocolateyCoolWhip) to build and deploy to Chocolatey
+* [MasterDevs.ChocolateyCoolWhip](https://github.com/MasterDevs/ChocolateyCoolWhip) to build and deploy to Chocolatey
 * [MasterDevs.Clippy](https://github.com/MasterDevs/Clippy) to read and write to the clipbord
 * [Json.Net](http://www.newtonsoft.com/json) to format JSON